tamerajaj/llm-instruction-nodes/README.md

-# LLM Demo for instructions -> nodes mapping, with Gradio
+# LLM Demo for "Instructions -> Nodes mapping", with Gradio

 A demonstration of running a Large Language Model (LLM) using PyTorch, Gradio, and Hugging Face libraries.
 This setup includes: